-Notice of the aforementioned amendment of the Regulations of the Board of Directors was given to the National Securities Exchange Commission, and the amendment was registered with the Madrid Commercial Registry on January 28, 2020, registration number 1913; it was also made available to the shareholders on the Company's website.
+Likewise, notice of the aforementioned amendment of the Regulations of the Board of Directors was given to the National Securities Exchange Commission, and the amendment was registered with the Madrid Commercial Registry on January 18, 2021, registration number 1931; it was also made available to the shareholders on the Company's website.
 Such amendment will also be reported at the next General Shareholders' Meeting to be held.